ghowland/yudien/docs/yudien_functions.md

 **Args:**

+  0. String :: Key in each of the maps which contains an array, that we will test
-  0. Array :: This is an array of elements, which the corresponding key in the input array map, whose value is an any, that contains at least 1 of the items in the corresponding key in the filter map's array.
+  1. Array :: This is an array of elements, which the corresponding key in the input array map, whose value is an any, that contains at least 1 of the items in the corresponding key in the filter map's array.
-  1. Map (optional) :: This is an Options map.
+  2. Map (optional) :: This is an Options map.
 Current options:  "all" (boolean).
 If true, every filter Contains List must be matched on each key.
 If false (0), only 1 set of Contains List must be matched to match the filter.

 **Output:** Array of Maps